 - 1. The amount shown on Form 1040, line 7, minus (a) any amount included for a scholarship or fellowship grant that was not reported to you on a Form W-2, (b) any amount also reported on Schedule SE (Form 1040) because you were a member of the clergy or you received \$108.28 or more of church employee income, and (c) any amount received as a pension or annuity from a nonqualified deferred compensation plan or a nongovernmental section 457(b) plan.
-This amount may be reported in box 11 of your Form W-2.
+This amount may be reported in box 11 of Form W-2.
 If you received such an amount but box 11 is blank, contact your employer for the amount received as a pension or annuity. - 2.
-The amount shown on Schedule SE, line 3, minus any deduction you claim on Form 1040, line 30.
-If you use either optional method to figure self-employment tax, subtract any deduction you claim on Form 1040, line 30, from the total of the amounts shown on Schedule SE, Section B, lines 3 and 4b.
-If you received church employee income of \$108.28 or more, subtract any deduction you claim on Form 1040, line 30, from the total of the amounts shown on Schedule SE, Section B, lines 3.
-4b. and 5a. - 3.
+The amount shown on Schedule SE, line 3, minus any deduction you claim on Form 1040, line 27.
+If you use either optional method to figure self-employment tax, subtract any deduction you claim on Form 1040, line 27, from the total of the amounts shown on Schedule SE, Section B. lines 3 and 4b.
+If you received church employee income of \$108.28 or more, subtract any deduction you claim on Form 1040, line 27, from the total of the amounts shown on Schedule SE, Section B, lines 3, 4b, and 5a. - 3.
 If you are filing Schedule C or C-EZ (Form 1040) as a statutory employee, the amount shown on line 1 of the schedule. - 4.
 Nontaxable combat pay, if you elect to include it in earned income.

 However, including this income will only give you a larger exclusion or deduction if your (or your spouse's) other earned income is less than the amount entered on line 16.
 To make the election, include all of your nontaxable combat pay in the amount you enter on line 17 (line 18 for your spouse if filing jointly).
-But this election cannot be made on the return of a taxpayer whose tax year ended before October 5, 2004, due to his or her death.
-The amount of your nontaxable combat pay should be shown in box 14 of Form(s) W-2 with code Q.
+If you are filing a joint return and both you and your spouse received nontaxable combat pay, you can each make your own election.
+The amount of your nontaxable combat pay should be shown in box 12 of Form(s) W-2 with code Q.

-For purposes of line 17, earned income does not CAUTION include any dependent care benefits shown on line 12.
+For purposes of line 17. earned income does not CAUTION include any dependent care benefits shown on line 12.

-You must reduce your earned income by any loss from CAUTION self-employment.
+You must reduce your earned income by any loss from Self-employment.